anandka/Learning/Kubernetes Revision.md

 	- Why Replica Sets were introduced over Replication Controller?
 	  - Exsting pods with same lables can have different images
 	  - isnt that an issue?
 	- Best practies for labeling!
+	- Encrypting data at rest (etc encryption)
+	- How to give passwords in secret manner (Hashicorp vault?) read and understand more about it. k8s secrets arent safe